 Roy Scranton is a gifted young author.
-His 2015 book, Learning to Die in the Anthropocene, is excerpted and read by author as the first entry below, followed by my recording of the entire 117 page book, followed by a short essay and, finally, by two of his "Opinionator" essays in 'The Stone' column of The NY Times.
+His 2015 book, Learning to Die in the Anthropocene, is excerpted and read by author as the first entry below, followed by my recording and a link to the official recording of the entire 117 page book, followed by his "Opinionator" essays in 'The Stone' column of The NY Times.
 Please support the author and publisher, here, here, or at your local bookstore.

 Chapter 3 of Learning to Die in the Anthropocene (44 min audio)

 Michael Dowd's audio-recording of the entire book: (3 hour audio)

 THE OFFICIAL STUDIO RECORDED AUDIOBOOK: (3 hr audio, narrated by Sean Runnette)

 "Learning How to Die in the Anthropocene" (text) or 16 min audio